-We have the P.E.T.S. satellite clinic on site to offer low cost spay and neuter services and affordable vaccinations and other preventative care several times monthly.
+We have the P.E.T.S. satellite clinic on site monthly to offer low cost spay and neuter services and affordable vaccinations and other preventative care.
 Our hope is that one day our community will understand and embrace spay and neuter as the only way out of our overpopulation problem.
-We cannot adopt or rescue our way out of this problem.
+We cannot adopt or rescue our way out of this issue.